Lightning-Universe/lightning-flash/README.md

 ---

 <div align="center">
-  Flash enables you to easily configure and run complex AI recipes for over 15 tasks across 7 data domains
+  Flash enables you to easily configure and run complex AI recipes for over 15 tasks across 7 data domains.
+  In a nutshell, Flash is a production grade research framework you dreamed of but didn't have time to build.
   <a href="https://lightning-flash.readthedocs.io/en/stable">
     <img src="https://pl-flash-data.s3.amazonaws.com/assets/banner.gif">
   </a>